digiteg/SmartCity/Part2/README.md

 ```

-## Example 2: **Creating simple chart from Sense HAT data**
+## Example 2: **Weather Logger** creating simple chart from Sense HAT data
 ![Chart](/img/sensehatgraph.png)

+In this project you will collect data from the Sense HAT’s sensors and log it to a file.
+Then you will use the PyGal module to display that data as a line graph.

 ## collect.py

-In following code we will collect and store Sense HAT sensor's data
+In following code we will collect and store Sense HAT sensor's data.
+First let’s log the temperature to a file every 5 seconds.
+You can use the emulator to change the temperature.

 ```python
 from sense_hat import SenseHat